 "Bullshit."
 I said and flashed him a look that made his face quickly pale.
 We all crowded in and rode up to the tenth floor then down the hallway to his private room.
 Chelsea and Finn broke off and went to the nurse's station; Chelsea to ensure my Dad's intensive care nurse was there and Finn to gather names of all the staff on that shift.
 I was avoiding really looking at my Dad until we were in the room and the orderlies transferred him to his proper hospital bed and left.
 I checked the bathroom and made sure no one was in there then pushed one of the chairs out though the door to where Finn's guys were standing.

-"One of you sits here, the other is roaming within line of site."
+"One of you sits here, the other is roaming within line of sight."
 I told them, "You can spell each other off.
 I want the stairwells checked every ten minutes for anyone lurking around and no one gets in here without being on the staff roster for each shift."

 Then I remembered; "You guys know Danny?"
 I asked and they both said they did, "He's coming to deliver something to me in a while.
 I want one of you to give him a call and give him my Dad's room number.
 He delivers it to me himself, right into my hand.
 Understood?"